BriskenFinancials/use-case-template/cards/UC10000426-G-03-host-a-technical-workshop-to-evaluate-customer-sap-system-readiness.md

 ## Outcome

-You will be able to confidently Organize a technical workshop with the customers it team to assess their current sap landscape and middleware. accelerating progress and improving project alignment
+This enables you to organize a technical workshop with the customers it team to assess their current SAP landscape and middleware

 ![Footer Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-G-03-bottom.png)